Shard-Labs/starknet-devnet/README.md

   --dump-path DUMP_PATH
-                        Specify the path to dump to --dump-on DUMP_ON     Specify when to dump; can dump on: exit, transaction --lite-mode           Applies all optimizations by disabling some features.
-These can be applied individually
+                        Specify the path to dump to --dump-on DUMP_ON     Specify when to dump; can dump on: exit, transaction --lite-mode           Applies all lite-mode-* optimizations by disabling some features.
-                        by using other flags instead of this one.
   --lite-mode-block-hash
                         Disables block hash calculation --lite-mode-deploy-hash
-                        Disables deploy tx hash calculation --start-time START_TIME
+                        Disables deploy tx hash calculation --accounts ACCOUNTS   Specify the number of accounts to be predeployed;
+                        defaults to 10
+  --initial-balance INITIAL_BALANCE, -e INITIAL_BALANCE
+                        Specify the initial balance of accounts to be predeployed; defaults to 1e+21 --seed SEED           Specify the seed for randomness of accounts to be predeployed
+  --start-time START_TIME
-                        Specify the start time of the genesis block in Unix time
+                        Specify the start time of the genesis block in Unix time seconds
+  --gas-price GAS_PRICE, -g GAS_PRICE
+                        Specify the gas price in wei per gas unit; defaults to 1e+11
 ```

 You can run `starknet-devnet` in a separate shell, or you can run it in background with `starknet-devnet &`.